eloquentarduino/EloquentArduino/docs/Await.md

 bool wifiConnected = await(WiFi.status() == WL_CONNECTED, 10 Seconds)
 ```

-It needs two arguments:

- 1. the condition to wait for
- 2. the timeout, in milliseconds

-It means that it will await 10 seconds for the wifi to connect: on failure, `wifiConnected`
+The code above will await 10 seconds for the wifi to connect: on failure, `wifiConnected`
 will be false and you can gently fail.

 You can use it for any kind of check, like waiting for `Serial`